Prince Arthur of Connaught

 Prince Arthur of Connaught (Arthur Frederick Patrick Albert; 13 January 1883 – 12 September 1938) was a British military officer and a grandson of Queen Victoria.
 He served as Governor-General of the Union of South Africa from 20 November 1920 to 21 January 1924.

 Early life

 Arthur was born on 13 January 1883 at Windsor Castle.
 His father was Prince Arthur, Duke of Connaught and Strathearn, third son of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha.
 His mother was the former Princess Louise Margaret of Prussia.

-Arthur was baptised in the Private Chapel of Windsor Castle on 16 February 1883, and his godparents were Queen Victoria (his paternal grandmother), the German Empress (his maternal great-grandaunt, for whom his paternal aunt Princess Beatrice stood proxy), Prince Friedrich Leopold of Prussia (his maternal uncle, who was represented by the German Ambassador Count Münster), Princess Henry of the Netherlands (his maternal aunt, who was represented by Countess Münster), the Duke of Cambridge (his first cousin twice removed), and the Duke of Edinburgh (his paternal uncle, whose brother was the Prince of Wales represented him).
+Arthur was baptised in the Private Chapel of Windsor Castle on 16 February 1883, and his godparents were Queen Victoria (his paternal grandmother), the German Empress (his maternal great-grandaunt, for whom his paternal aunt Princess Beatrice stood proxy), Prince Friedrich Leopold of Prussia (his maternal uncle, who was represented by the German Ambassador Count Münster), Princess Henry of the Netherlands (his maternal aunt, who was represented by Countess Münster), the Duke of Cambridge (his first cousin twice removed), and the Duke of Edinburgh (his paternal uncle, whose brother the Prince of Wales represented him).

+Succession to the Duchy of Saxe-Coburg and Gotha

+Arthur's grandfather Albert was the younger brother and heir-presumptive of Ernest II, Duke of Saxe-Coburg and Gotha, who was the sovereign of the small German state of Saxe-Coburg and Gotha.
+As he had no children of his own, prior to his death in 1893 it had been agreed that Duke Ernst II would be succeeded by his nephew Prince Alfred, Duke of Edinburgh.
+In 1899 Alfred's only son Alfred, Hereditary Prince of Saxe-Coburg and Gotha died unexpectedly.
+As the senior Duke Alfred had no other male-line descendants, the next two individuals in line to succeed to the Duchy of Coburg were the Duke of Connaught and Prince Arthur of Connaught.

+The Duke of Connaught ultimately elected to renounce both his claim and his son's claim to the Duchy, which resulted in the Duke's young nephew Prince Charles Edward, 2nd Duke of Albany becoming next-in-line.
+At the time of the Coburg Succession Crisis, both Arthur and his young cousin Charles Edward were students at Eton College.
+There were reports in the American press that Arthur had physically attacked Charles Edward or threatened to do so if he did not agree to become the heir presumptive to the Duchy of Coburg.